What is a Stop-Loss Order?

-As we’ve already said, risk management is based on stop-loss orders to a large extent.
-One of the most important concepts in this regard is the risk that you’re taking per trade, also called risk-per-trade.
+As we’ve already said, risk management is assisted by the placing of stop-loss orders.
+One of the most important concepts in this regard is the risk that a trader is taking per trade, also called risk-per-trade.

 Your risk-per-trade determines how much of your trading capital is at stake if a trade goes against you.
-If we take the example from the beginning of this article, your risk-per-trade would equal to $200.
+If we take the example from earlier in this article, your risk-per-trade would equal to $200.

-Chart stops do return the best results in the long-run, but the total risk you’re taking should be expressed as a percentage of your trading account.
-How to combine these two concepts will be explained further below.
+Chart stops do return the best results in the long run, but the total risk you’re taking should be expressed as a percentage of your trading account.
+How to combine these two concepts will be explored below.

 Stop-Losses and Reward-to-Risk Ratios

-Another important concept in risk management is the reward-to-risk ratio of a trade, and stop-loss orders are again a crucial part of this.
+Another important concept in risk management is the reward-to-risk ratio of a trade and stop-loss orders are again a key part of this.
 The reward-to-risk ratio is simply the ratio of your potential profit and your potential loss on a trade.

 If you buy 100 stocks for $10 each and expect the price to rise to $12, but don’t want to hold the trade if the price falls to $9, your potential profit of $200 ($2 x 100 stocks) and potential loss of $100 ($1 x 100 stocks) would return a reward-to-risk ratio of 2.
 The following chart shows how stop-losses are used to determine the reward-to-risk ratio of a trade.

-An R/R ratio of 2 means that for each winning trade, you can have two losing trades and still be at breakeven.
-This reduces the possibility of losses if you have a solid winning rate.
+A R/R ratio of 2 means that for each winning trade, you can have two losing trades and still be at breakeven.
+This reduces the possibility of overall losses, particularly if you have a solid winning rate.

 Research has shown that traders who follow a reward-to-risk ratio of at least 1 are more profitable in the long run.
 Your trades should have a reward-to-risk ratio of at least 1 and ideally 2 or 3, and you should use stop-loss orders to determine the downside risks of your trades.